The Best of Sicily

 The hunting room was just down the hall.
 Hunting was a favorite pastime of Rome's nobility.
 Romans made sacrifices to Diana, goddess of the hunt.
-Their reward: a good fat boar, a net full of deer, and — at the end of the day — a hearty barbecue.
+Their reward?
+A good fat boar, a net full of deer, and — at the end of the day — a hearty barbecue.

 The Corridor of the Great Hunt shows Rome's fascination with wild animals.
-Exotic beasts, caught and transported from distant places, were destined to battle each other and slaves to the delight of urbanites packing big city arenas.
+Exotic beasts, caught and transported from distant places, were destined to battle each other and slaves to the delight of urbanites packing big-city arenas.

 And any top-end villa came with baths and a gymnasium.
 These girls are demonstrating Olympic events: jumping, discus throwing, racing, and some kind of ball game.
 For the winner: a victory palm and a crown of roses.
 And I thought bikinis were an invention of the 1950s.

-Palermo, Sicily's main city and historic capital, still comes with a whiff of Arabia.
+Palermo, Sicily's main city and historic capital, comes with a whiff of Arabia.
 It's a noisy and busy metropolis reflecting a complex past.

 ...where the beat of bootleg CDs competes with singing salesmen.

 Whether you understand the lyrics or not, this slice-of-life Sicilian market action is some the best in Europe.
-And don't just gawk... buy something.
+And don't just gawk — buy something!

 Pizza.
-Sicily rivals Naples as THE place for pizza in Italy.
+Sicily rivals Naples as the place for pizza in Italy.
 Locals like it cooked in a traditional wood-burning oven.
 And an antipasto buffet — like this — is popular throughout Italy.
 It's a quick and inexpensive chance to try a variety of seasonal foods...with no language barrier.

 Here's King William being crowned by Christ.
 Apart from that little bit of political propaganda, the church is virtually wallpapered with Bible scenes.
-There's Adam and Eve being tempted by the serpent, angels climbing Jacob's ladder and Noah building his arc and filling it with animals.
+There's Adam and Eve being tempted by the serpent, angels climbing Jacob's ladder, and Noah building his arc and filling it with animals.

 This place functions as a Bible storybook — it's designed to.
 For centuries early Christians debated whether or not images were appropriate in church.
-To solve this controversy — called the Iconoclastic Controversy — a pope called the Council of Nicea in the 8th century.
-The result: images are okay if it helped teach the Christian message.
+To solve this controversy — called the "Iconoclastic Controversy" — a pope called the Council of Nicea in the eighth century.
+The result?
+Images are OK if they teach the Christian message.
 Here at the Cathedral of Monreale the art is laid out precisely as the council prescribed.

-"Quattro Canti" — that means four corners — is the gritty intersection of Palermo's two main thoroughfares.
+"Quattro Canti" — that means "four corners" — is the gritty intersection of Palermo's two main thoroughfares.
 The niches hold statues of the four Spanish kings of Sicily — another reminder of this island's many-layered history.

+Sicily's many rulers left their mark with grand architecture.
+They also left their mark economically.
 An aristocracy of absentee landlords dating all the way back to the Romans left Sicily with persistent poverty, and a part of its culture inclined to accept corruption and be cynical toward the law and those who enforce it.

-Organized crime — called the Mafia here — is imbedded in Sicily's cultural soil.
+Organized crime — called "the Mafia" here — is imbedded in Sicily's cultural soil.
 Locals refer to it as a phenomenon — like the weather, a force of nature that you just have to live with.
 I've always felt as safe in Sicily as I do traveling anywhere in southern Europe.
 In fact, today, law and order seems to be the trend.

-Rick: Una cannoli per favore.
+Rick: Scuzi.
+Un cannolo, per favore.

-Shopkeepers must give out receipts and customers must hang on to them until well clear of the shop...or face a stiff fine.
+Shopkeepers must give out receipts, and customers must hang on to them until well clear of the shop...or face a stiff fine.

-The Capuchin crypt is one of Palermo's most famous and memorable sights.
+The Capuchin Crypt is one of Palermo's most famous and memorable sights.
 For four centuries, Capuchin monks here have hung their dead brothers up to dry.
 Their message?